 An even more puzzling/illuminating variation was devised by Kwait, Weinfurter, Herzog, and Zeilinger (1995).
-The experiment that they did is equivalent - as they note - to one that uses, instead of just two half-silvered mirrors, rather a sequence of N partially silvered mirrors each of which splits the beam amplitude into a reflected part that picks up a factor Cosine($\pi/2N$) and a transmitted part that picks up a factor (i Sine($\pi/2N$)).
+The experiment that they did is equivalent - as they note - to one that uses, instead of just two half-silvered mirrors, rather a sequence of N partially silvered mirrors each of which splits the beam amplitude into a reflected part that picks up a factor Cosine( $\pi/2N$ ) and a transmitted part that picks up a factor (i Sine( $\pi/2N$ )).
 Both beams are then directed by mirrors through the next partially silvered mirror, giving a generalization of Figure 7, with N partially silvered mirrors P1, P2, ...
-PN instead of just the to half-silvered mirrors H1 and H2.
+PN instead of just the two half-silvered mirrors H1 and H2.
 In complete analogy to Figure 7 the beam that vertically exits any PJ, with J = 1, 2, ...
-N-1 is reflected so as to enter $P{(J+1)}$ horizontally, vice versa.
+N-1 is reflected so as to enter $P{(J+1)}$ horizontally, and vice versa.
 The final vertical and horizontal beams go to detectors D and B, respectively.
 One again finds that if no internal detector is put into the system then one of the two external detectors, namely B, will certainly fire, and other external detector, namely D, will certainly not fire.
-But suppose, for large N, that a 100% efficient, and completely destructive, detector (a DID) is placed in each upper path between two P{Js}.
+But suppose, for large N, that a 100% efficient, and completely destructive, detector (a DID) is placed in each upper path between two PJ s.
 Then, for almost every photon that enters the apparatus, the detector D will fire, instead of B, and none of the inserted DIDs will fire.
 Thus almost every photon that enters the system will be diverted, completely intact (i.e., with all of its energy) from B to D by inserting this set internal detectors DID, all of which will left completely unaffected.

-These effects are all accurately predicted by quantum theory, as consequences of the effective backward in time effect of the actions of the detectors that was described in the previous section.
-The quantum state represents potentialities, and actualizations change potentialities globally.
+These effects are all accurately predicted by quantum theory, as logical consequences of the effective backward in time effect of the actions of the detectors that was described in the previous section.
+The quantum state represents potentialities, and each actualization can be considered to change potentialities in the entire space-time region leading up to to the surface $\sigma$ upon which the collapse occurred.

-According to the classical wave mechanical theory there would be, for any finite N, and for every entering pulse, no possibility that even one DID would be left completely unaffected, whereas according to quantum theory, for a large N, every DID will, for almost every entering photon pulse, be left completely unaffected.
+According to the classical wave mechanical theory, there would be, for any finite N, and for every entering pulse, no possibility that even one DID would be left completely unaffected, whereas according to quantum theory, for a large N, every DID will, for almost every entering photon pulse, be left completely unaffected.
 According to the classical wave mechanical theory, with all the DIDs in place, every input pulse will emerge with less energy than it brought in, whereas according to quantum theory every pulse that exits the system will retain all of the energy that it brought in.
 The two theories agree, on the average, but at the level of the individual quantum-sized pulses they are very different, because each entering quantum photon is detected with all of its energy at one and only one of the N detectors.